backupbrew/switchbrew/HID services.md

 [AppletResourceUserId](AM%20services.md "wikilink"), and an u64.
 Returns
 an output event handle, autoclear for this is user-specified.

-The value for the last u64 presumably (?) doesn't matter: official sw sets this to the address of the structure used for storing the event which is initialized after using this cmd.
+The value for the last u64 doesn't seem to matter (?): official sw sets this to the address of the structure used for storing the event which is initialized after using this cmd.

 ## SetNpadJoyAssignmentModeSingleByDefault